A great rideable traverse of Abbotside Common above the high Eden valley.

 A côté de chez Whernside

-This route is described by Ian Donohoe in his informative website.
+We found a description of this route on Ian Donohoe’s website.
 We drove to Ingleton and parked the car there.

 In 2010 we did find the correct path.
 After a section of flat boggy ground where some gravel had been laid to stem erosion, there is a fork though the (correct) left hand path looks slightly less convincing than the right.
 The path appears to peter out into sheep tracks but once through a line of rock you can see a distinct path between the flat ground and the curve upwards of the flank of Whernside.